tanishqchaturvedi/gds_hackathon/README.md

 Set up a BigQuery dataset and tables for sales transactions, inventory updates, products, and stores.

-Update the Dataflow pipeline script (dataflow_pipeline.py) with your project and dataset details.

-Deploy and run the Dataflow pipeline to ingest and process real-time data.
+Deploy and run the Pub/Sub pipeline to ingest and process real-time data.

 ## 4. Visualization and Dashboards
 Create a Google Data Studio account.